Copyright Infringement Lawyer Service

 - Reproducing a copyrighted artistic work (i.e. a logo) on your website.

-Recent changes to Canada's Copyright law with the recent notice-to-notice system has caused some confusion to Canadians who may receive a notice letter from their Internet Service Provide ("ISP").
-It is very important that you contact a lawyer, if you receive one of these notices.
+Recent changes to Canada's copyright law with the recent notice-to-notice system has caused some confusion to Canadians who may receive a notice letter from their Internet Service Provide ("ISP").
+It is very important that you contact a copyright lawyer, if you receive a notice from your ISP.

 If you are hosting an event where music is played, or you are performing, it is important to know whether you will infringe someone's copyrighted work, and what you can do to avoid being liable for copyright infringement.

-When it comes to copyright infringement that occurs due to the reproduction of a copyrighted work on a website, it is best that you contact a lawyer to discuss your matter, since such a matter can encompass the copyright law of many countries.
+When it comes to copyright infringement that occurs due to the reproduction of a copyrighted work on a website, it is best that you contact a copyright lawyer to discuss your matter, since such a matter can be complex.

 - Works already in the public domain.